achrafkassimi/airbnb-clone-project/README.md

 <!--/auto-team-table-->

-## Technologies Used
+# Technology Stack

 * **Django:** Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 * **PostgreSQL:** PostgreSQL is a powerful, open source object-relational database system.
 * **GraphQL:** GraphQL queries access not just the properties of one resource but also smoothly.
 * **Python-dotenv:** For loading environment variables from a `.env` file.

-# Database Design Overview
+# Database Design

 # Feature Breakdown

-# API Security Overview
+# API Security

-# CI/CD Pipeline Overview
+# CI/CD Pipeline